AVEVA/CONNECT-data-services-developer-docs/content/communities/create-a-community.md

 # Part 1: Create a community

-A community is a space where you and a business partner with an OCS tenant can share operational data with one another.
-When you create a community, you are prompted to define a community name and description, the user roles that can perform administrative actions within the community, and the users considered Community Members within your tenant.
+The first part of establishing a community is to create it.
+When you create a community, you are prompted to define a community name and description, the user roles that have administrative permissions within the community, and the users considered Community Members within your tenant.

 ## Prerequisites